1978 Old Dominion 500

 The 1978 Old Dominion 500 was a NASCAR Winston Cup Series race that took place on September 24, 1978, at Martinsville Speedway in Martinsville, Virginia.
-This race was the 28th to be held as a part of what is now known as the First Data 500.
+This race was the 28th to be held as a part of what is now known as the Xfinity 500.

 By 1980, NASCAR had completely stopped tracking the year model of all the vehicles and most teams did not take stock cars to the track under their own power anymore.

 Background

 Martinsville Speedway is one of five short tracks to hold NASCAR races.
 The standard track at Martinsville Speedway is a four-turn short track oval that is 0.526 mi long.
 The track's turns are banked at eleven degrees, while the front stretch, the location of the finish line, is banked at zero degrees.
 The back stretch also has a zero degree banking.